TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Introduction/Index.rst

 ^^^^^^^

-This manual was originally created in German by members of the TYPO3 CMS community in the wiki on wiki.typo3.org and then translated and corrected by more community members.
+This manual was originally created in German by members of the TYPO3 CMS community in the TYPO3 wiki and then translated and corrected by more community members.
 Big thanks go the TYPO3 CMS community members for their initial efforts.

 Since then it is maintained by the Documentation Team.